zjayers/AssembleJS/websites/www.assemblejs.com/public/custom-docs/arlo/getting-started.md

 # Getting Started with A.R.L.O.

 This guide will help you set up and begin using A.R.L.O.
-(AssembleJS Repository Logic Orchestrator) in your AssembleJS development workflow.
-A.R.L.O.'s specialist agents provide valuable assistance for various aspects of framework development.
+(AssembleJS Repository Logic Orchestrator), an advanced AI agent system designed for AssembleJS framework development and maintenance.
+A.R.L.O.'s team of specialized agents work together to analyze, plan, and implement tasks across the codebase.

+## System Overview

+A.R.L.O. is an internal development system for the AssembleJS framework that uses:

+- A team of 16+ specialized AI agents with domain-specific knowledge
+- A web interface for task submission and monitoring
+- File-based JSON storage for knowledge and tasks
+- A structured workflow with approval gates
+- Comprehensive error handling and validation

 ## Prerequisites

-Before using A.R.L.O., ensure you have:
+Before setting up A.R.L.O., ensure you have:

 - A local clone of the AssembleJS repository
-- Node.js (v14 or higher)
+- Node.js (v16 or higher)
 - npm or yarn
+- Git credentials (for creating PRs if enabled)

 ## Installation

-A.R.L.O. is integrated directly into the AssembleJS repository.
-To set up A.R.L.O.:
+A.R.L.O. is integrated into the AssembleJS repository in the `.arlo` directory:

 1. Navigate to your AssembleJS repository root: